-No two people are exactly alike, and US Mobile has taken that idea and run with it.
-You can customize your plan or go for unlimited access, and both options are incredibly affordable.
+No two people are exactly alike, and no two people need the same phone plan either, at least not on US Mobile.
+You can completely customize your connectivity or go the safe route with unlimited service, and both options are affordable.
 It’s an MVNO, though it’s not bound to a single network.
 Intrigued?
-Read on, it only gets better from here.
+You don’t know the half of it yet.

 US Mobile at a glance

-In the grand scheme of things, US Mobile is a relatively mature MVNO, having launched in 2015.
-It’s an independent operation and relies on Verizon for CDMA coverage as well as T-Mobile for GSM connections.
+US Mobile is a relatively mature MVNO compared to some competitors nowadays, having launched back in 2015.
+It’s an independent operation and relies on Verizon for CDMA coverage and T-Mobile for GSM connections.
 You may not find a coverage map, but you can check which network is available near you on this page.

-As a newer MVNO, US Mobile isn’t easy to track down over at the Better Business Bureau, and that might be a good thing.
+Though it’s already six years old, US Mobile still isn’t easy to track down over at the Better Business Bureau, and that might be a good thing.
 The page we did find for the carrier’s headquarters location was less than glowing.
-It’s brandishing a solid F-rating and there are no customer reviews at all.
-As for complaints, it’s closed a grand total of four in the last three years.
-The lack of reviews isn’t too big of an issue though, carriers rarely seem to have great customer comments at the BBB.
+It’s carrying a solid F-rating, and there are just two customer reviews.
+As for complaints, it’s closed a total of eight in the last three years.
+The small stack of reviews isn’t too big of an issue, though — carriers rarely seem to have great customer comments at the BBB.

 US Mobile plans